Find a Degree

 - BA - Logan Campus

 Since communication is a skill highly valued by employers, and communication is critical to many areas, Communication Studies majors can find careers in many areas.
 Graduates from the program are also well-prepared for graduate school or law school.
 Some of the careers Communication Studies majors commonly pursue include:

 - Crisis management

 - Mediation (facilitates conversation that helps different organizations or companies agree)

 - Negotiation (helps companies negotiate prices for services)

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

-- Transfer Students: Transfer students from other institutions and students transferring from other USU majors must have earned at least 25 semester credits semester credits, have a cumulative GPA of 2.5 or higher, and take certain prerequisite classes before being admitted to this major.
+- Transfer Students: Transfer students from other institutions and students transferring from other USU majors must have a cumulative GPA of 2.75 or higher to be admitted into the full major, Communication Studies, see the Admission requirements below.